Ryttis/warehouse/README.md

 - Users is able to delete and restore  records in histories view tab trash.
 - Fake data added in favore of https://github.com/fzaninotto/Faker
 - Project supports multilanguage mode ( English & Lithuanian) aditional languages can be added with minimal efforts
+- Command for deleting all soft deleted records which are older than 7 days is scheluled on daily basis
 ###API for mobile application integration:
 - Laravel Sanctum is used for tokens and authorization
 - use postman or insomnia to test api enpoints: